Clinical Trials

 ATYR1923-C-004: EFFICACY AND SAFETY OF INTRAVENOUS EFZOFITIMOD IN PATIENTS WITH PULMONARY SARCOIDOSIS

-We are conducting a Phase 3 clinical trial investigating the efficacy and safety of efzofitimod (ATYR1923) in patients with pulmonary sarcoidosis.
+We are currently conducting a Phase 3 clinical trial called EFZO-FIT™ that is investigating the efficacy and safety of efzofitimod in patients with pulmonary sarcoidosis, which is a major form of interstitial lung disease (ILD).

 Pulmonary sarcoidosis is an inflammatory disease of unknown cause, characterized by the formation of granulomas, clumps of inflammatory cells, in the lungs.
 If left untreated, this inflammation can lead to scarring (fibrosis) of the lung tissue resulting in permanent lung damage and in some cases death.
-Efzofitimod works by dampening immune responses in inflammatory disease states, with the goal of resolving inflammation and preventing progression to fibrosis.
-Efzofitimod’s mechanism of action overlaps with the cellular pathology observed in pulmonary sarcoidosis.
+Efzofitimod works by dampening immune responses in inflammatory disease states, with the goal of resolving chronic inflammation and preventing progression of fibrosis.
+Efzofitimod’s mechanism of action targets the cellular pathology central to pulmonary sarcoidosis.

-The EFZO-FIT™ study is a global Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of intravenous (IV) efzofitimod 3mg/kg and 5 mg/kg versus placebo in patients with symptomatic pulmonary sarcoidosis.
-This will be a 52 week study with patients receiving either efzofitimod or placebo once a month for a total of 12 doses.
+The EFZO-FIT™ study is a global Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of intravenous (IV) efzofitimod 3 mg/kg and 5 mg/kg versus placebo in patients with symptomatic pulmonary sarcoidosis.
+This is a 52-week study with patients receiving either efzofitimod or placebo once a month for a total of 12 doses.
 The study will enroll adults with histologically confirmed pulmonary sarcoidosis receiving stable treatment with oral corticosteroid, with or without immunosuppressant therapy.

-The study intends to enroll 264 patients at centers throughout North America, Europe and Japan.
+The study intends to enroll 264 patients at centers in the United States, Europe, Japan and Brazil.
 The study will incorporate a forced steroid taper.
-The purpose of this study is to evaluate whether efzofitimod treatment can reduce the dose of oral corticosteroid compared to placebo.
-The study will also evaluate if efzofitimod will maintain lung function and symptom control when steroids are reduced.
+The purpose of this study is to evaluate whether efzofitimod treatment can reduce patients’ dose of oral corticosteroid compared to placebo.
+The study will also evaluate if efzofitimod will improve lung function and symptoms compared to placebo when steroids are reduced.

 Completed Clinical Trials for Efzofitimod (ATYR1923)